Optical initialization of hole spins in p-doped quantum dots: orientation efficiency and loss of coherence: Introduction

 Recent investigations of spin dynamics of resident holes in p-modulation-doped QWs came with a proposal for an optical spin arrangement scheme\cite{Saper,Korn1,Korn2,Kugler,Studer}.
 The system is driven by a circularly polarized, sub-picosecond laser pulse which excites part of resident holes confined in QW fluctuations to the trion state.
 As the light is circularly polarized it couples only electrons and holes with spins oriented in one direction.
 The system is placed in a homogenous in-plane magnetic field and therefore the excited trion spin undergoes precession and, as a consequence, recombines with a hole in a random spin state.
 Thus, on the average, half of the created trions leave an inverted hole spin upon recombination.
 In this manner, one is able to polarize hole spins in a desired direction.

 Our aim is to investigate this spin initialization scheme in terms of its efficiency as well as of the intrinsic (caused by the excitation process itself) and phonon-induced hole spin dephasing.
-Such decay of coherence may be important in future applications but it affects also the results of current experiments, in particular those based on the resonant spin amplification effect\cite{Kikkawa, Kugler}, where the spin coherence is crucial for the formation of the observed signal.
+Such decay of coherence may be important in future applications but it affects also the results of current experiments\cite{VarvigArXiv}, in particular those based on the resonant spin amplification effect\cite{Kikkawa, Kugler, Varwig}, where the spin coherence is crucial for the formation of the observed signal.

 It is known\cite{GrodeckaPRA} that under optical excitation spin states can experience pure dephasing due to a dynamical phonon response to the transient charge evolution.
 The spin state, even if not directly coupled to the reservoir, is affected by an indirect dephasing through the entangling charge evolution caused by the optical pulse.
 In this paper, we show that, indeed, such a hole spin dephasing process, resulting from the carrier-phonon interaction, is present in the discussed system.
 Moreover, we find that the laser pulse itself causes a considerable amount of decoherence.
 Thus, we show that some degree of spin dephasing is unavoidably built into the initialization scheme.
-We discuss the dependence of the efficiency of spin polarization and the degree of spin dephasing on both carrier system and laser pulse features.
-We show that the relative magnitude of the phonon-induced effect, as compared to the intrinsic dephasing and spin orientation efficiency, changes qualitatively between low and moderate temperatures and indicate the optimal control conditions for minimizing the loss of coherence.